N3RDIUM/PyCraft/docs/README.md

 ##### (assuming that you already have git and python installed)

 ## Known issues
-- Please let us know id you find any.
+- Please let us know if you find any.